CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

     ![](./images/botcomp(26).png)

-1. Then in the properties pane, add the following property assignments:
+1. Then, in the properties pane, add the following property assignments:

    | Property        | Value                                     |
    |-----------------|-------------------------------------------|